bodhi/bodhi.github.com/_posts/2011-11-30-turning-callbacks-inside-out.markdown

 creating callbacks with Ruby
 blocks](http://www.mattsears.com/articles/2011/11/27/ruby-blocks-as-dynamic-callbacks)

+As a brief aside, Matt's site is not [CC-licenced](http://creativecommons.org), so I hope he doesn't mind me lifting the code from his site for this exercise

 The crux of his method was the building of an anonymous class that would respond correctly to his callbacks